AherRahul/portfolio-v1/content/articles/10-dsa-roadmap/arrays-introduction.md

 The performance of searching depends heavily on whether the array is sorted\.

-If the array is **unsorted**, you’ll have to scan through each element one by one which takes O\(n\) time\.
+If the array is **unsorted**, you'll have to scan through each element one by one which takes O\(n\) time\.

 But if the array is **sorted**, you can use **Binary Search**, which divides the search space in half with each step — reducing the time to **O\(log n\)**\.

 ## Common Array Interview Patterns

 Arrays show up in almost every coding interview\.
-But the questions don’t just ask you to “loop and print”\.
+But the questions don't just ask you to "loop and print"\.
 Instead, they are often based on **problem\-solving patterns** that use arrays in clever ways\.

 Here are the most common array patterns you should know\.